 Did you know that there are 12 factors to be considered while acquiring data from the web?
 If no, fret not!
 Download our free guide on web data acquisition to get started!

 Back in the days when Larry Page and Sergey Brin started a research project in their garage, the information universe was small.
 The world still had a lot of information, it is just that it wasn’t as easily accessible as it is today.

-Unless there is a common trunk that can hold all the branches together and provide the necessary ecosystem for new branches to survive and evolve, the existing branches have little significance.
+Unless there is a common trunk that can hold all the branches together and provide the necessary ecosystem for new branches to survive and grow, the existing branches have little significance.
 We cannot hop from one branch to another to another if the Trunk is missing.
 That trunk of “information retrieval” was missing.
-Until they started crawling the web and organized the mechanism of Information retrieval and Information generation.
+Until they started crawling the web and organized the mechanism of information retrieval and information generation.

 Imagine a student who has little knowledge on a subject and is trying to wiggle out his way from a college assignment.
-Today, he sits in front of his computer, plugs into the internet and finishes the assignment before his coffee is cold.
-It wasn’t that easy 20 years ago.
+Today, he sits in front of his computer, plugs into the internet, and finishes the assignment before his coffee is cold.
+Not that easy 20 years ago.

 It is certainly not that the world has more information today than what it had 20 years earlier.
-What has changed drastically is the way we retrieve and register information, our mode of transaction has changed, thanks to the systematic crawling, indexing and organization of data by search engines and other websites (Facebook/Twitter).
+What has changed drastically is the way we retrieve and register information, our model of the transaction has changed, thanks to the systematic crawling, indexing, and organization of data by search engines and other websites (Facebook/Twitter).

-Thus is the history of how the internet was crawled by a primitive spider.
-The spider evolved and graduated to become the backbone of a search engine what we use today e.g. Google.
+This is the history of how the internet was crawled by a primitive spider.
+The spider evolved and graduated to become the backbone of a search engine that we use today, e.g. Google.